Video: Pexels

 Q: Which tools should I use after listening?

 A: Start with: Is University Worth It?
-(Degree ROI Simulator), Emergency Fund Runway Simulator.
+(Degree ROI Simulator), UK Student Loan Plan Selector & Repayment Simulator (2026).
 You can find them in the Related tools section below.
 A good approach is to run one baseline scenario first, then test two or three alternatives so your final decision is based on numbers, not guesswork.

 Q: Are there related blogs I can read next?